mahdi-shafiei/STAT-4830/section/9/notes.md

 4. Bias correction: $\hat{m}_t = \frac{m_t}{1 - \beta_1^t}$ and $\hat{v}_t = \frac{v_t}{1 - \beta_2^t}$
 5. Apply weight decay: $w_t = (1 - \alpha\lambda)w_{t-1} - \frac{\alpha}{\sqrt{\hat{v}_t} + \epsilon}\hat{m}_t$

-The decoupling approach in AdamW has at least two implications.
-First, it restores the regularization effect to be consistent across all parameters, regardless of their gradient history.
-Second, it makes the weight decay hyperparameter $\lambda$ easier to tune, as its effect becomes independent of the adaptive learning rates.
+Why decouple?
+The authors of the original AdamW paper claim that

-The motivation for AdamW was the empirical observation that L2 regularization was much less effective in Adam than in SGD.
-By implementing weight decay in this way, AdamW can match or exceed the generalization performance of SGD with momentum, while still benefiting from the adaptive learning rates of Adam.
+> We provide empirical evidence that our proposed modification (i) decouples the optimal choice of weight decay factor from the setting of the learning rate for both standard SGD and Adam and (ii) substantially improves Adam’s generalization performance, allowing it to compete with SGD with momentum on image classification datasets (on which it was previously typically outperformed by the latter).

 ### A quick experiment